bsingr/opal/README.md

 -----------
 Opal development tools; compiler, parser, generator etc. This is needed for evaluating ruby code in script tags.

-opalite.js
+rquery.js
 ----------
-The default opal DOM interaction library
+A ruby DOM library that wraps jquery.

 opalspec.js
 -----------